akamolphat/PhD_thesis/README.md

-# akamolphat_PhD_thesis
+# PhD_thesis
-This repository archive the supplementary materials of my PhD thesis not available in the Appendices of the thesis.
+This repository archive the supplementary materials of my PhD thesis not available in the Appendices.

+The thesis is for a PhD by Kamolphat Atsawawaranunt at the University of Auckland, titled:

+**Genomics and ecology of rapid adaptation: the expansion and evolution of the invasive common myna (<i>Acridotheres tristis</i>) and common starling (<i>Sturnus vulgaris</i>) in New Zealand**

 The repository is divided into four folders as follows: